View of St. Augustine from the Castillo de San Marcos. Source: 1885 St. Augustine City Directory

 To learn more about the City’s broader historic preservation goals, read the policies set forth in the Historic Preservation Element of the Comprehensive Plan.

-To learn more about how applications for redevelopment are evaluated, read the Code of Ordinances for Certificates of Appropriateness and Demolition.
+To learn more about how applications for development or redevelopment are evaluated, read the Code of Ordinances for Certificates of Appropriateness and Demolition.

-To learn about specific design guidelines that apply to redevelopment projects in the Historic Preservation Zoning districts, review the Architectural Guidelines for Historic Preservation (AGHP).
+To learn about specific design guidelines that apply to development or redevelopment projects in the Historic Preservation Zoning districts, review the Architectural Guidelines for Historic Preservation (AGHP).

-To learn about specific design standards that apply to redevelopment projects on Anastasia Boulevard, King Street, and San Marco, review the Design Standards for Entry Corridors (DSEC).
+To learn about specific design standards that apply to development or redevelopment projects on Anastasia Boulevard, King Street, and San Marco Avenue, review the Design Standards for Entry Corridors (DSEC).

 The application is called a Certificate of Demolition and is determined by HARB at the next available meeting.
 Download the demolition application form and refer to the information provided for necessary attachments.